ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### STEP 3: Installing Apache

-* Update the list of packages in the package manager
+* Update the list of packages in the package manager.

 ```bash
 sudo apt update